AdaloHQ/material-components-library/README.md

 ### Installation
-Make sure you have cloned and started [Developer Proxy](https://github.com/AdaloHQ/developer-proxy).
-Use your local credentials when asked while running the commands below:
+Make sure you have cloned and started [Developer Proxy](https://github.com/AdaloHQ/developer-proxy) before start.

+Use your local credentials when asked while running the commands below.
+If you log on Adalo with another credential, you won't be able to see the new Development tab.

 ```sh
 $ git clone https://github.com/AdaloHQ/cli.git && cd cli && yarn && yarn link & cd ..